fdrocha/fdrocha.github.io/llmri/index.md

 The values in the table were multiplied by 1000 for ease of display.
 This very clearly confirms our previous claim: the difference in signatures is minimised when the samples are taken from the same dataset.
 Furthermore, it is interesting to see that for instance, the C++ and Python datasets are considerably closer to each other than to the remaining datasets.

 We can go further and check if we can use the signatures to reliably classify individual text as is coming from each dataset.
-To be specific, we can take a single entry from one of our datasets and compute its signature by averaging over the absolute value of the activation over the $\rm seq$ and $\rm emb$ dimensions.
+To be specific, we can take a single entry from one of our datasets and compute its signature by averaging over the absolute value of the activation over the $$\rm seq$$ and $$\rm emb$$ dimensions.
 We then compute the L1 distance to each of the signatures from the 0-100 samples of the different datasets and predict that the entry comes from the dataset with minimal distance.
 If we do this for the 101-200 samples, this is what category is predicted depending on the source dataset:

 <style type="text/css">
 #T_c95bb th {